-All up to date information on the aquatic center can be found on both our City of Clive website and on our Clive Aquatic Swimming Center Facebook page.
+All up to date information on the aquatic center can be found on both this City of Clive website and on our Clive Aquatic Swimming Center Facebook page.
 Information can also be found on our aquatic center hotline at 515-440-0599 during the months of April - August.

-- Stay up to date with aquatic safety data and connect with your local aquatic personnel to learn trends and ways to avoid an aquatic incident.
+- Stay up-to-date with aquatic safety data and connect with your local aquatic personnel to learn trends and ways to avoid an aquatic incident.

 - Always swim with a buddy regardless of age.
 Young children must have in-water supervision regardless of skill.

 - Get involved in aquatic programs including swim lessons, aquatic seminars, and open swim.
 More exposure to aquatic elements, the higher the chance of keeping you and your loved ones safe.

 - Limit, or discard, phone use around any water, especially if supervising others. aquatic drownings happen quickly and most often are silent and without notice.